 See MULTIPLY FRACTIONS for instructions on how to multiply fractions.

 See MULTIPLICATIVE INVERSE for more information on how to find the inverse or reciprocal.

-The quotient must be written as a mixed number and in lowest terms.
+The quotient must be written in simplest form as a mixed number and in lowest terms, if necessary.